cbsi-dto/tf-mod-bq/README.md

       billable = "true"
   }
-  description = "A long description"                                 # Text describing the contents or purpose of the view.
+  description = "A long description"                                 # Text describing the contents or purpose of the view. schema = "<SCHEMA JSON DATA>"                                      # (Optional) JSON schema, to allow setting options such as field description
 }
 ```